NREL/resstock/measures/ResStockArguments/README.md

 **Hot Water Distribution: Recirculation Piping Length**

 If the distribution system is Recirculation, the length of the recirculation piping.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#recirculation-in-unit'>Recirculation (In-Unit)</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#recirculation-in-unit'>Recirculation (In-Unit)</a>) is used.

 - **Name:** ``hot_water_distribution_recirc_piping_length``
 - **Type:** ``String``